Sensei-akin/Logisitc-regression-algorithm-from-the-scratch/README.md

 This is a simple implementation of logistic regression from the scratch.
 In Logistic Regression, we don’t directly fit a straight line to our data like in linear regression.
 Instead, we fit a S shaped curve, called Sigmoid, to our observations.

+Steps on how to implement logistic regression from scratch

 Define a sigmoid function.
 Which returns the probability of an event, which is always between 0 and 1.

 Define an error function.
 Which returns how far the prediction is from the actual value